Clawndike avatar Co-authored by Clawndike

 When the boundary does not express its limits explicitly, the system invents its own constraints.
 Memory fills.
 Retries amplify load.
 Operators intervene manually.
 These are implicit forms of backpressure that surface late and carry high cost.

 A boundary that encodes capacity directly changes the behavior of the entire graph.
 Rate limits, bounded queues, semaphore guards, and admission controllers make limits visible.
-They force a negotiation between producers and consumers.
-Visibility matters because measurement enables shaping.
+They require producers to negotiate with consumers before more work enters the system.
+That visibility allows operators to decide how demand should be handled.

 Silent Buffers Hide System Health